notch8/oral-history/README.md

 ## Testing/Staging

+Any push to GitHub of a branch starting or ending with "test" will build, tag with :test, publish to Docker Hub and push to testing.

-Any push to GitHub of a branch other than master or main will build, tag with :staging, publish to Docker Hub and push to testing.
+Any push to GitHub of a branch other than master, main, or test will build, tag with :staging, publish to Docker Hub and push to staging.

 ## Production